 - Title Company Ensures the Seller is Legitimate and has Maximum Rights to Sell the Property Issue title insurance for the buyer and lender, protecting them against any claims or issues with the property.

 - Orders the property survey

 - They act as the closing agent; The final closing for a home is typically held at the office of the title company

 - They disburse funds when the property is closed

 12. Final Walk-Through

 The buyer and their agent usually do the final walk-through the morning of or the day before closing.
-The home should be fully moved out of at the time of the walk-through.
+The seller should be fully moved out of the home at the time of the final walk-through.
 Ensure that all the items that are to remain in the home per the contract remain in the home.
 There should not be anything left behind unless previously agreed upon.
 The home should be clean, and broom swept.

 For the seller, closing day is generally pretty straightforward and should take less than half an hour.
 Buyers and sellers, for the most part, do not close together any longer.
 Be sure to bring a valid photo ID to closing.
 If you would like the Title Company to wire funds into your account, please bring a copy of a voided check with you to closing.

 Thinking About Selling?
-Please Allow Me The Opportunity Interview With You!
+Please Allow Me The Opportunity to Interview With You!

 I hope you found the information on this page helpful.
 When you are ready to take the next step, I would like to apply for the job of selling your home.
 Please do me a favor and allow me about an hour of your time to interview for this job!
 There truly is a difference, and I’d love the opportunity to show it to you.